 They loved us when we went on the Gay Burns show in Ireland and I’ve recently had the Japanese asking questions about our work.
 I now have regular columns in newspapers all over the world and often write features for top publications such as The Daily Mail, Sunday Mirror, the People, The Record and Best magazine.

-Books About Craig & Jane’s Medium Work
+Books About Craig & Jane getting started on television

 - Psychic Bookshop List